 Weekend / Overnight Backpacking

 Who needs this list?
 Backpackers planning quick getaways and camping locations beyond the reach of car campers.
-They’re covering short distances to reach campsite of choice, carrying heavier packs than long-distance backpackers.
+They’re covering short distances to reach a campsite of choice, carrying heavier packs than long-distance backpackers.

 Planning Tip: Since your campsite may not be too deep in the backcountry, there’s a chance it may have amenities like fire rings, grills, or even bathrooms.
 Some research or even a recon hike could pay off if it means you don’t have to carry as much gear for your weekend.

-But no matter what the variables, you’re almost certain to be carrying/wearing the following items.
+No matter what the variables, you’re almost certain to be carrying/wearing the following items.
 Here are some considerations to help you make your selections.

 Choose an internal frame backpacking pack, preferably from a company with a lifetime warranty.
 For overnight trips, 35-50 liters should be sufficient; multi-day trips will require 50-75 liters.
 Consider the gear requirements of the activities you plan to do on your trip (fishing, climbing etc.).
 It is crucial to size your pack based on your torso size, not your height, but most backpacking packs come with some range of adjustability.
 Expert Tip: Strap your sleeping pad, fishing pole or climbing gear to the outside of your pack if you run out of room inside.